Josh Segarra: Career

 From 2009 to 2011, Segarra portrayed a main role of Hector Ruiz on the PBS Kids Go television series The Electric Company.
 He then originated the role of Mick in the musical Lysistrata Jones.
 In May 2012, Segarra was announced as a cast member for the Off-Broadway world premiere of Dogfight, a musical adaptation of the film of the same name, with music and lyrics by Benj Pasek and Justin Paul and a book by Peter Duchan.
 The musical opened at the Tony Kiser Theater at Second Stage Theater on July 16, 2012.

 Two years later, he recurred during the first season of the comedy television series Sirens, after which he was promoted to a series regular during its second season.
 Segarra then began a recurring role on the NBC police procedural drama Chicago P.D.
 He also appeared in the 2015 comedy film Trainwreck.
 Segarra originated the role of Emilio Estefan in the musical On Your Feet!, which opened at the Marquis Theater on Broadway on November 5, 2015.
 His final performance took place on July 10, 2016.
 Following his final appearance on Chicago P.D. in May 2016, Segarra was cast as a series regular on the CW superhero television series Arrow for its fifth season.
 He portrayed the series' adaptation of the comic book character Adrian Chase.
 He then returned in a guest starring capacity during the series' sixth and eighth seasons.

-Since January 2019, Segarra has been a recurring cast member on The Other Two, a comedy television series on HBO Max.
+From 2019-2023, Segarra was a recurring cast member on The Other Two, a comedy television series on HBO Max.
 In December, he recurred on The Moodys as Marco, a "commodities broker with exquisite phone skills."
 He also starred in the Netflix comedy series AJ and the Queen, which premiered on January 10, 2020.
 That same year, Segarra appeared as a special agent during the third season of the crime drama series FBI and starred as a pastor in the musical film Christmas on the Square.

 In 2022, Segarra appeared in the Disney+ superhero series She-Hulk: Attorney at Law.
 He had a supporting role in the slasher sequel Scream VI, the sixth installment in the Scream series, which was released in March 2023.
 That same year, he appeared in the second season of the drama series Heels.
 He also appears as Giorgio in the Apple TV+ series The Big Door Prize season 1 and season 2.

 In 2024, he also portrayed Manny, a school district representative for Philadelphia, in Abbott Elementary.

 Personal life

 Segarra married his longtime girlfriend Brace Rice on October 17, 2014.
-The couple have three sons together.
+They have three sons together.